 Effective January 1, 2012, the Company formed and launched a managed joint venture, Upsilon Re, a Bermuda domiciled special purpose insurer ("SPI"), to provide additional capacity to the worldwide aggregate and per-occurrence retrocessional property catastrophe excess of loss market for the 2012 underwriting year.
 The original business was written by Renaissance Reinsurance of Europe ("ROE"), a wholly owned subsidiary of RenaissanceRe, and included \$37.4 million of gross premiums written incepting between January 1, 2012 and June 1, 2012.
 A portion of this business was in turn ceded to Upsilon Re under a fully-collateralized retrocessional reinsurance contract, effective January 1, 2012.
 In conjunction with the formation and launch of Upsilon Re, \$16.8 million of non-voting Class B shares were sold to external investors, and the Company invested \$48.8 million in Upsilon Re's non-voting Class B shares, representing a 74.5% ownership interest in Upsilon Re.
 The Class B shareholders participate in substantially all of the profits or losses of Upsilon Re while the Class B shares remain outstanding.
 The holders of Class B shares indemnify Upsilon Re against losses relating to insurance risk and therefore these shares have been accounted for as prospective reinsurance under FASB ASC Topic Financial Services - Insurance.
-In addition, another third party investor supplied \$17.6 million of capital through a reinsurance participation in the original risks assumed by ROE.
+In addition, another third party investor supplied \$17.6 million of capital through a reinsurance participation (a third party quota share agreement) with ROE alongside Upsilon Re.
+Inclusive of the reinsurance participation, the Company had a 61.4% participation in the original risks assumed by ROE.
 Both Upsilon Re and the reinsurance participation were managed by RUM in return for an expense override.
 Through RUM, the Company was eligible to receive a potential underwriting profit commission in respect of Upsilon Re.
-Upsilon Re is consolidated by the Company and all significant intercompany transactions have been eliminated.
+Upsilon Re is considered a VIE and the Company is considered the primary beneficiary.
+As a result, Upsilon Re is consolidated by the Company and all significant inter-company transacti